featurist/sworm/readme.md

 * SQLite3
   * `multiline` or `exec` runs the `exec()` method on the connection which executes multiple lines, see [exec](https://github.com/mapbox/node-sqlite3/wiki/API#databaseexecsql-callback).
 Note that this method ignores any query `parameters` passed in.
+* Oracle
+  * `formatRows` if `false` will not format rows as lower case and will return the raw `oracledb` results.
+Formatting rows may be a performance issue for large result sets.
+  * any other options are passed to `oracledb`'s [`execute` method](https://github.com/oracle/node-oracledb/blob/master/doc/api.md#-4233-execute-options).

 # Development